alison11liu/IOT_Plant_Monitor/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My final milestone was finishing everything up and making a setup that can not only track the plant's information but also pump water into the plant.
+I had to order a tube that can connect to the water pump to be able to carry water from a bowl of water into the plant itself.
 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about